naomijub/wooridb/README.md

 - `select_all`              time:   [429.79 ns 431.05 ns 432.14 ns]
 - `select_args`             time:   [655.40 ns 657.53 ns 659.71 ns]

+### File approximated size

+For ~10000 entries in a day, the file size will be 2.5 GB for registries (and for cached values - this may become an issue soon).
+After compression it can be reduced to 10% of this.

 ### artillery.io
 > 2,3 GHz Intel Core i9 8-Core 32 GB 2667 MHz DDR4